-Doesn’t it seem like every time you’ve figured out your baby’s sleep needs and what works for them, something changes?
-What’s worse is that whether or not things have finally settled back down from the 4 month sleep regression, the 9 month sleep regression is right around the corner.
+Doesn’t it seem like every time you’ve figured out your baby’s sleep habits, something changes?
+For example, when things finally settle down from the 4 month sleep regression, suddenly the 9 month sleep regression is right around the corner.
 So, let’s talk about why your baby goes through this 9 month sleep regression and some tips and tricks for surviving it!

 You need to know and believe that you, as the parent, have the ability to shorten these periods of interrupted sleep and even help your baby cruise through them.
 We can still refer to these times as regressions for sake of a commonly accepted label but we should not fear them!

-The 9 Month Sleep Regression
+Understanding The 9 Month Sleep Regression

-Not only does separation anxiety begin to ramp up at this time but your baby is also starting to learn and master sitting up independently, crawling, pulling up and cruising furniture, babbling and saying things like mama and dada.
+Not only does separation anxiety begin to ramp up at this time but your baby is also starting to learn and master sitting up independently, crawling, pulling up and cruising furniture, babbling, and saying things like mama and dada.
 While getting to watch your baby learn and change is very exciting, the downside is these developments tend to impact sleep.

 For most families, they will notice a sudden downhill trend in their baby’s sleeping ability without any known cause such as teething or illness.
 A baby that was sleeping through the night may experience multiple night wake ups or start taking short naps that only last one sleep cycle (30-45 minutes).

 You can expect 9-month-old sleep regression signs and sleep difficulties to last between 2-6 weeks.
-The key is to recognize the milestones are occurring, help your baby work through them and remain consistent in your response to any sleep issues they experience.
+The key is to recognize the milestones are occurring, help your baby work through them, and remain consistent in your response to any sleep issues they experience.

 Practice Makes Perfect and Change Can Be Good

 This will allow them to be able to sit up or pull themselves up to standing in their crib at night and be able to get back down without any parental intervention.

 Let them pull themselves up to standing using the couch and then place the remote control on the ground as a lure and help guide their legs down to sitting.
 Practice this at least 3 times a day for about 5-10 minutes.

 Hello Separation Anxiety

-From a very early age your baby learns to distinguish between different faces and recognizes their primary care givers.
+From a very early age, your baby learns to distinguish between different faces and recognize their primary caregivers.
 Then around 6-7 months your baby gains an understanding of object permanence and realizes that people and objects exist even if they leave their sight.

-Babies realize that their moms and dads can get up and walk away from them but they don’t know how long it will be until they come back which triggers their separation anxiety.
-You’ll know it has arrived because your little one has become a stage 5 clinger, cries when you leave the room briefly, shows more stranger anxiety and has increased crying at nap times, bedtime, as well as increased night wake ups.
+Babies realize that their moms and dads can get up and walk away from them but they don’t know how long it will be until they come back, which triggers their separation anxiety.
+You’ll know it has arrived because your little one has become a stage 5 clinger, cries when you leave the room briefly, shows more stranger anxiety, and has increased crying at nap times, bedtime, as well as increased night wake-ups.

 What Not to Do During the 9 Month Regression

 Do not introduce a new sleep association or as I like to call them, “sleep props” in order to help your baby sleep during this regression.
-By that I mean, if before this regression you put your baby to sleep or responded to their night wake ups without feeding, without using a pacifier or without rocking or holding, do not start doing it now.
+By that I mean, if before this regression you put your baby to sleep or responded to their night wake-ups without feeding, without using a pacifier or without rocking or holding, do not start doing it now.

-Which brings me to my next point, and this is a slippery slope mamas!
-Parent intervention during regressions tends to create longer lasting sleep issues than before the regression started.
+Which brings me to my next point, and this is a slippery slope, mamas!
+Parent intervention during regressions tends to create longer-lasting sleep issues than before the regression started.
 If you begin to respond to your child in a certain way while they are struggling with sleep, then they will learn to expect that even after the regression is over.

 Lastly, don’t stray away from your routine!
 A steady routine will make your baby feel confident as to what to expect during the day and for bedtime.
 So keeping your nap time and bedtime routines the same will only steer you away from the temptation of adding in new sleep props.
 It will also give your baby confidence in what is to come and aid in lessening any separation anxiety they may be experiencing.